Bridging Rested and Restless Bandits with Graph-Triggering: Rising and Rotting: Rotting Graph-Triggered Bandits

 \subsubsection{Non-learnability for Stochastic Rotting GTBs with General Matrices}

-We now move to the scenario of stochastic Rotting GTBs for general connectivity matrices, and we present an impossibility result for this case. \begin{restatable}[Regret Lower Bound for Rotting GTBs with General Matrices]{thr}{rottingregretLBgeneric} \phantom{a} For every $\mathbf{G} \in \{0,1\}^{k \times k}$ that is not block-diagonal, there exists an instance of Rotting GTB $(\boldsymbol{\nu}, \mathbf{G}, T)$ s.t., for every policy $\pi$, it holds:
+We now move to the scenario of stochastic Rotting GTBs for general connectivity matrices, and we present an impossibility result for this case. \begin{restatable}[Regret Lower Bound for Rotting GTBs with General Matrices]{thr}{rottingregretLBgeneric} \phantom{a} For every $\mathbf{G} \in \{0,1\}^{k \times k}$ that is not block-diagonal, there exists an instance of Rotting GTB $(\boldsymbol{\nu}, \mathbf{G}, T)$ such that, for every policy $\pi$, it holds:

-\end{restatable} This negative result poses a several limitation to what can be obtained from Rotting GTBs in the general scenario since, if we do not consider additional assumptions on the reward functions, no algorithm can obtain sublinear regret.